andrewstreater/spotify-group-project/UserStories.md

 * When using the search feature I want to be able to search by songs/artist/albums/playlist names in a single search

 ## Home Page (Artist)
 * After I log in, I want to see all my albums sorted by release date in a single component in a tile view displaying a clickable album image on the home page.
-If i released a single instead on an album, it should be a tile of single.
+If I released a single instead of an album, it should be a clickable tile of the single's image.
-* on the left side of the screen I should see a nav bar with links to "Home" button, "Search" button, "All Tracks", "All Artists", "Liked songs", and a link to each playlist I've created
+* On the left side of the screen I should see a nav bar with links to "Home" button, "Search" button, "My Albums", "My Tracks", and "Upload Album"
-* When using the search feature I want to be able to search by songs/artist/albums/playlist names in a single search
+* When using the search feature I want to be able to search by my songs & albums

-* I should
+## Upload Album Page (Artist)
+* Once pressing the 'upload album' button, the artist should be redirected to a form.
+This form will have the following elements: Album Name, Album Image, Album Type, Track Name(s), Track File(s), Genre

+## View All Songs (Artist)
+* After pressing 'my tracks', I should be navigated to a page that has a tile view of all my uploaded tracks.
+These tracks should be able to be deleted once pressed in a modal popup.
+These tracks can also be updated.
+The update button and delete button will be two separate buttons, side by side in the modal.

+## View All Albums (Artist)
+* After pressing 'my albums', I should be navigated to a page that has a tile view of all my albums.
+Albums can be deleted once pressed in a modal popup.
+To delete individual songs, however, the artist should go to the 'view all songs' page.

 * I should be able to upload songs.
 * I should be able to update my uploaded songs.
 * I should be able to delete my uploaded songs.